You’re going to love our list of missionary books my kids can’t put down!

 I didn’t know what I was missing.

 One day we picked up the biography of Hudson Taylor.
 I’ll be honest and tell you that I didn’t know who he was.
 But the lines surrounding that booth at the homeschool convention were really long, so I figured reading missionary books was the right thing to do.
-(Go ahead and laugh, but I know you’ve done something like that, too!)
+(Go ahead and laugh, but I know you’ve done something like that too!)

-It took many months YEARS for us to crack open the book, but one night we finally did.
+It took many months for us to crack open the book, but one night we finally did.
 The kids huddled around me in silence as I read every word of the first chapter.
 And the second.
 And the third.
-After over an hour of reading, I finally had to put a stop to it and the sighs in the room were heavy.
+After over an hour of reading, I finally had to put a stop to it, and the sighs in the room were heavy.
 This book could possibly have been the most captivating one that we had ever read!

 I was probably the most shocked of all.
 I had been putting off reading this because I had grossly misjudged the value of doing so.
 Um, and I kinda thought it would be boring.

-By the time we finished Hudson Taylor, I had ordered a dozen more missionary books and we were changed forever.
+By the time we finished Hudson Taylor, I had ordered a dozen more missionary books, and we were changed forever.

 There is just something so mundane about our little problems when you start looking at the problems that these amazing men and women faced.
 They risked their lives time and time again just to share the gospel with the lost.
-Meanwhile, we are getting annoyed with the guy who pulled out in front of us or the lady who took up the whole aisle at Wal-mart.
+Meanwhile, we are getting annoyed with the guy who pulled out in front of us or the lady who took up the whole aisle at Walmart.
 It really puts things into perspective, huh?

-Studying the Lives Of Missionaries Has Benefits
+Studying the Lives of Missionaries Has Benefits

 I don’t ever want my kids to have idols, but they need good role models.
 Sure, parents can fill that role, but I’m convinced kids need to see more than that.
 We can only live out a small part of what life might have to offer them.
 They need to see other Christians living out the faith both when times are good and when times are bad.
 They also need to see Christians truly trusting God.
 Missionary biographies provide this in a wonderful way, without making the child personally experience the same hardships.